-The programming graphics and program run graphics cannot be used.
-The \$MDI file must not contain a program call (%).
+FK free contour programming, programming graphics and program run graphics cannot be used.
+The \$MDI file must not contain a program call (PGM CALL).

 Example 1

 A hole with a depth of 20 mm is to be drilled into a single workpiece.
 After clamping and aligning the workpiece and setting the datum, you can program and execute the drilling operation in a few lines.